 - sitting in the sunshine for 5 minutes

 - blasting your favorite song and dancing that cranky baby around the house.

 The goal is to break up your thought process.

-The thing about feeling overwhelmed is that it can become a viscious cycle.
+The thing about feeling overwhelmed is that it can become a viscous cycle.
 So give your brain a break and send yourself to time out!

 2. Make An Already Done List

-Make a list of all the things you have already done.
+Make a list of all the tasks you completed today.

 That’s the thing about momming.
 We don’t give ourselves credit for a lot of the tasks that we do on the day to day.